barbinbrad/carbon/SCHEMA.md

   "lineId" TEXT,
   "partId" TEXT NOT NULL,
   "orderQuantity" NUMERIC(18, 4) NOT NULL,
+  "outstandingQuantity" NUMERIC(18, 4) NOT NULL DEFAULT 0,
   "receivedQuantity" NUMERIC(18, 4) NOT NULL DEFAULT 0,
   "locationId" TEXT,
   "shelfId" TEXT,
   "unitOfMeasure" TEXT NOT NULL,
   "unitPrice" NUMERIC(18, 4) NOT NULL,
-  "receivedComplete" BOOLEAN NOT NULL DEFAULT FALSE, "createdAt" TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT NOW(), "createdBy" TEXT NOT NULL,
+  "createdAt" TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT NOW(), "createdBy" TEXT NOT NULL,
   "updatedAt" TIMESTAMP WITH TIME ZONE,